-144 3 Methods
+3 Methods

-- The procedure adopted to carry out the new Lithological map of Italy (LMI) is described in Figure 2b.
-Starting from the original data (top left in Figure 2b) we derived the LMI (bottom right in Figure 2b) through the following steps: (a) definition of a - 147 procedure including alphanumeric queries, geospatial analysis and expert judgements; (b) preparation of at least two - 148 intermediate products and three versions of the LMI. - 149 The "Intermediate LIM 3 classes" product (Figure 2b) follows a genetic criterion and describes (i) magmatic, (ii) 150 metamorphic and (iii) sedimentary rocks. - 151 The "Intermediate LIM 6 classes" product (Figure 2b), distinguishes (i) older (typically Pre-Neogene in age) and structured - 152 substratum-derived sedimentary rocks and (ii) magmatic intrusion, from (iii) younger (Neogene and Quaternary in age) less to - 153 not deformed sedimentary and magmatic covers rocks.
-Sedimentary cover was further separated in (iv) undifferentiated and - 154 (v) alluvial/marine rocks, while the (vi) metamorphic rocks class remains unchanged. - "LMI Version 1" (Figure 2b) is based on a predominantly lithological criterion, and contains the 19 classes defined in our legend. - 157 To translate different rock type information into lithological classes, the dominant rock types were emphasized assuming that 158 rocks mentioned foremost are more abundant than those mentioned later in the descriptions.
-This classification strategy is 159 consistent with many mapping guidelines (UNESCO-IUGS, 2016; Hartmann et al., 2012; Asch, 2005), and it is based on the classification system by Dürr at al. (2005), with modifications.
-Determining the dominant rock types within a unit was not 160 161 always straightforward, though.
-Cases of uncertainty about the dominant rock type were found and were resolved by 162 considering specific lithological classes defined by the combination of the most representative rock types.
-For example, the 163 rock unit named "Clays and Limestones", composed in equal parts of both lithotypes, was assigned to the class "mixed 164 sedimentary rocks", which also contains other sediments where carbonates are mentioned but not dominant. - Each classification step ("1st, 2nd, 3rd level" in Figure 2b) used the result of the former step (where applicable) and the original data to build complex alphanumeric database queries.
+- The procedure used to compile out the new Lithological map of Italy (LMI) is described in Figure 2b.
+Starting from the original - data (top left in Figure 2b) we derived the LMI (bottom right in Figure 2b) through the following steps: (a) definition of a - procedure including alphanumeric queries, geospatial analysis and expert judgements; (b) preparation of at least two - intermediate products and three versions of the LMI. - 145 The "Intermediate LIM 3 classes" product (Figure 2b) follows a genetic criterion and describes (i) magmatic, (ii) - metamorphic and (iii) sedimentary rocks. - 147 The "Intermediate LIM 6 classes" product (Figure 2b), distinguishes (i) older (typically Pre-Neogene in age) and structured - substratum-derived sedimentary rocks and (ii) magmatic intrusion, from (iii) younger (Neogene and Quaternary in age) less- - 149 to-not deformed sedimentary and magmatic cover rocks.
+Sedimentary cover was further separated in (iv) undifferentiated and - (v) alluvial/marine rocks, while the (vi) metamorphic rocks class remains unchanged. - 151 "LMI Version I" (Figure 2b) is based on a predominantly lithological criterion, and contains the 19 classes defined in our - 152 legend. - To translate different rock type information into lithological classes, the dominant rock types were emphasized assuming that - 154 rocks mentioned foremost are more abundant than those mentioned later in the descriptions.
+This classification strategy is - 155 consistent with many mapping guidelines (UNESCO-IUGS, 2016; Hartmann et al., 2012; Asch, 2005), and is based on the - 156 classification system by Dürr at al. (2005), with modifications.
+Determining the dominant rock types within a unit was not - 157 always straightforward, though.
+Cases of uncertainty about the dominant rock type were found and were resolved by - considering specific lithological classes defined by the combination of the most representative rock types.
+For example, the - rock unit named "Clays and Limestones", composed in equal parts of both lithotypes, was assigned to the class "mixed - 160 sedimentary rocks", which also contains other sediments where carbonates are mentioned but not dominant. - Each classification step ("1st, 2nd, 3rd level" in Figure 2b) used the result of the former step (where applicable) and the original - data to build complex alphanumeric database queries.
 No spatial queries were involved.
-Furthermore, the first two (coarser) levels of classification (intermediate products) helped underlining systematic semantic and compilation errors throughout the - database.
-For example, rock units containing the word "schist" were consistently classified as "metamorphic rocks" in the first - 169 level classification, which led to classifying sedimentary rocks with a strong pelitic component as metamorphic rocks.
-This - 170 happened since such sedimentary rocks were commonly improperly indicated as "schists" in geological descriptions dating over 50 years.
-Similarly, the words "clays" and "claystones", or "sands" and "sandstones", were sometimes used as synonyms in the original geological legend, with consequent uncertainty between the sedimentary cover or the sedimentary substratum.
-Inconsistencies of the source data set mainly derive from the large variability of the level of detail of the original geologic descriptions between different geological sheets.
-Compilation of the 277 geological sheets of the entire National territory required 92 years, from 1884 to 1976 (Figure 4a), which inevitably led to differences in the geological descriptions (and interpretation) between old and recent sheets.
+Furthermore, the first two (coarser) - levels of classification (intermediate products) helped underlining systematic semantic and compilation errors throughout the - database.
+For example, rock units containing the word "schist" were consistently classified as "metamorphic rocks" in the first - level classification, which led to classifying sedimentary rocks with a strong pelitic component as metamorphic rocks.
+This - happened since such sedimentary rocks were commonly improperly indicated as "schists" in geological descriptions dating - over 50 years.
+Similarly, the words "clays" and "claystones", or "sands" and "sandstones", were sometimes used as synonyms - in the original geological legend, with consequent uncertainty between the sedimentary cover or the sedimentary substratum. - 169 Inconsistencies of the source data set mainly derive from the large variability of the level of detail of the original geologic - descriptions between different geological sheets.
+Compilation of the 277 geological sheets of the entire National territory